bilo-io/vsx/src/chapters/2-Javascript.md

 ## NodeJS

 NodeJS is a Javascript runtime that runs without the browser.
-As such, you won't have access to browser specfiic things like `window`.
+As such, you won't have access to browser specific things like `window`.

 - npm / yarn
 - node scripts